joy-of-react/project-blog/README.md

 >
 > In VS Code, you can render this README by opening the command palette (`Ctrl` + `Shift` + `P` on Windows/Linux, `⌘` + `Shift` + `P` on MacOS), typing “Markdown”, and selecting “Markdown: Open Preview”.

+## Troubleshooting

+- When you run a dev server, you may notice a warning: **You have enabled experimental feature (outputFileTracingIncludes)**.
+This warning can safely be ignored. `outputFileTracingIncludes` is a configuration option required to make sure that our MDX files are included when deploying our application to Vercel.

+- If the dev server seems to be stuck on a stale error, and restarting the dev server doesn't help, you can clear Next's cache by deleting the `.next/cache` subdirectory.
+Don't worry about losing anything important: everything inside the `.next` directory is derived from the rest of the codebase.

+- If you get stuck, you can definitely ask for help on Discord!
+Post your question in the #joy-of-react Discord channel.

 ---

 ## Exercise 1: Homepage list of posts